 If NYC’s ramparts are drawn across its landscape, it forces two questions: 1)Who’s In? and 2) Who’s out?
-The GND says we need to get practical about the local impact of global climate change problems as a matter of science and humanity.
-In this spirit, I will apply America’s first climate refugees from Isle de-Jean Charles, LA to a New York City example (video here).
-The relocation action taken in Louisiana occurred when they were down to the last two-percent of their land along the coast of the Gulf of Mexico.
+The GND says: get practical about the local impact of global climate change problems as a matter of science and humanity.
+In this spirit, I will apply America’s first climate refugees from Isle de-Jean Charles, LA (video here) to a New York City example.
+The relocation action taken in Louisiana occurred when they were down to the last two percent of their land along the coast of the Gulf of Mexico.

 Can New York or any other city afford to set that kind of relocation standard?
 Let’s do the math here, it cost $100 million in relocation funds for 20 households of the Isle de-Jean Charles.
 Now apply that to the 35,000 families in Canarsie, a neighborhood in Brooklyn threatened by lots of seawater beginning in 2050 if not before.
 A relocation bill like that given to Isle de-Jean Charles would come to $175 billion.
 A resettlement plan at 20 households/year would take a millennium.
 At 500 households a year, the cost would be $2.5 billion/year, and it would take 70 years.